Devon Key: Atlanta Falcons

 On November 15, 2022, Key was signed to the Atlanta Falcons practice squad.
 He was released from the practice squad a week later.

 Denver Broncos

-On December 20, 2022, Key was signed to the Denver Broncos practice squad.
+On December 20, 2022, Key was signed to the Denver Broncos' practice squad.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Key was waived by the Broncos and re-signed to the practice squad.
+He signed a reserve/future contract on January 8, 2024.

+Key made the Broncos 53-man roster to start the 2024 season.
+He played in his first NFL game week 1 against the Seattle Seahawks and made his first career start week 9 against the Baltimore Ravens filling in for an injured Brandon Jones.
+Serving as the Broncos second-string free safety and a core special teamer, Key recorded 33 tackles and a sack in over the course of the season.

+On March 4, 2025, the Broncos assigned his exclusive-rights free agent tender, keeping him under contract through the 2025 season.

 Personal life

 Key's father, Donte, played for the University of Kentucky.
-His younger brother, Dane, plays as a wide receiver at the University of Kentucky.
-Key and his girlfriend welcomed a son in August 2020.
+His younger brother, Dane, formerly played as a wide receiver at the University of Kentucky.
+Key and his girlfriend had a son in August 2020 and they have since had another child.